jamesmehorter/mcp-server-docx/README.md

 1. **Download the latest release:**
    - Go to [Releases](../../releases)
    - Download `index.js` from the latest release
+   - **Recommended location:** Create a dedicated folder for MCP servers, for example:
+     - macOS/Linux: `~/mcp-servers/docx/index.js`
+     - Windows: `%USERPROFILE%\mcp-servers\docx\index.js`
+   - This keeps your MCP servers organized in one place

 2. **Configure Claude Desktop:**